 For many organisations, data protection is both a technical obstacle and a legal problem, and potentially also a disruption to their ongoing operations, such as focused marketing to providing smart city solutions.
 This means there are opportunities to build products and services which enable greater control over personal data for individuals while at the same time enabling new business models and markets.

-German startup Statice provides software for automated data anonymisation.
+German startup Statice offers an automatic data anonymisation software that enables companies to use sensitive data in a privacy-compliant manner. .
 We spoke to CEO and Co-Founder Sebastian Weyer about their plans for Data Pitch.

 What do you hope to achieve on the Data Pitch accelerator?